yotann/bcdb/sllim/README.md

 - `SLLIM_LEVEL=10`: Enable [Google's ML-based inlining
   heuristics](https://github.com/google/ml-compiler-opt).
-These are supposed to help reduce code size, but in the few tests we've done we've observed them to *increase* code size, so they may be counterproductive.
+These are supposed to help reduce code size, but in the few tests we've done we've observed them to *increase* code size, so they may be counterproductive. **Currently disabled:** our Nix expressions don't build LLVM with the right version of TensorFlow.

 **NOTE:** when smout is enabled (`SLLIM_LEVEL` 7 and up), optimization times are much longer because smout extracts and evaluates huge numbers of outlining